Lukas-Dresel/ethcx/README.md

 Help is always appreciated!
 Feel free to open an issue if you find a problem, or a pull request if you've solved an issue.

-Please check out our [Contribution Guide](CONTRIBUTING.md) prior to opening a pull request, and join the Brownie [Gitter channel](https://gitter.im/eth-brownie/community) if you have any questions.
+Please check out our [Contribution Guide](CONTRIBUTING.md) prior to opening a pull request.

 ## License